paulhontz/saint/Filters.md

 Also, Saint expects your remote model(`Model::Menu`) to have :id as primary key.

-If that's not the case, use :remote_pkey option as follow:
+If that's not the case, use :pkey option as follow:

     saint.filter :menu do
-        model Model::Menu, through: Model::MenuPage, remote_pkey: :uid
+        model Model::Menu, through: Model::MenuPage, pkey: :uid
     end
 {:lang='ruby'}